amandadr/react-website/README.md

 <h2>My Professional Portfolio</h2>

+Take a little look at my career :)

 Find all of my current and past projects in one place!
 <br/>
 I'll update this portfolio with any relevant info as it comes.